c-o-pr/ddrescue-helper/README.md

 `ddrescue_helper.sh -p | -s | -q <label> [ <device> ]`

-`ddrescue_helper.sh -q <label>`

 `-p` REPORT files affected by read errors.

 `-s` REPORT files affected by slow reads, less than 1MB/s.

+`ddrescue_helper.sh -q <label>`

 `-q` PLOT a graph of read performance over the extent of the metadata.

 REPORT works on macOS HFS+ and on Linux for ext2/3/4.
-NTFS, HFS+.
+NTFS, and HFS+.

 > [!TIP]
 > REPORT is partition (volume) oriented.
-If you have `ddrescue` metadata for an entire drive, you can use it with REPORT.
-The needed partition offset will be automatically calculated and applied to generatie the reports.
+If you have `ddrescue` metadata for an whole drive, you can use it with REPORT.
+The needed partition offset will be automatically calculated to generate the reports.
 >
 > PLOT outputs to a dumb terminal using Gnuplot, so no reader is needed to view a plot.
 It works within any terminal.